Training of Trainers: Introduction to Restorative Practices & Using Circles Effectively

 - Attend both of the prerequisite “Introduction to Restorative Practices” and “Using Circles Effectively" events.
 If you have yet to attend these events, view upcoming training dates here.

 - Gain experience using these practices in your setting.

-- Attend the 3-day Training of Trainers.
+- Register for the 3-day Training of Trainers.
 These are scheduled throughout the year.
 The training of trainers can also be held on-site at your organization with a minimum of four (4) and a maximum of twelve (12) participants.

 - Complete a Licensing Agreement with the IIRP outlining the potential target audience — who and where you would like to train, agreeing to all terms of the agreement.
 The IIRP will ask that this be narrowly defined, such as within a specific organization or limited geographical area.

 - Start training and get experience.

 - Sign up for the IIRP's free ongoing Trainer Development webinars.
 This is an opportunity to receive extra support from IIRP's master trainers for developing your skills and receive useful feedback on providing the highest quality training.
 (Access to webinars provided once licensing process is complete.)